Search by Keyword

 Success Of The Album

 Since it had been nearly a full year since a Beatles album had been released, which in the 60's seemed like a lifetime, a new Beatles album was in high demand.
-This being the case, even with this being a higher priced double-album listing at $11.79, it debuted on the Billboard album chart at number 11 and, only two weeks later, it made it to the top spot and stayed there for six weeks in a row.
+This being the case, even though it was a higher-priced double album listing at $11.79, it debuted on the Billboard album chart at number 11 and, only two weeks later, it made it to the top spot and stayed there for six weeks in a row.
 It was temporarily replaced at number one by Diana Ross & The Supremes With The Temptations album “TCB,” but then made it back to the summit for another three weeks.
-All in all, it spent a total of nine weeks at number one as well as 155 weeks on the charts.
+All in all, it spent nine weeks at number one and a total of 155 weeks on the charts.
 The album sold 9.5 million copies in the US, and is the most certified Beatles album, at 19-times platinum.

 John Lennon, circa 1969